Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: The Hug and Hop kernels

-$v$ remains perpendicular to $g$, and hence to $\md v/\md t$, so $\md \norm{v}/\md t=0$.
-The particle's speed is constant but its velocity is continually adjusted so that it is always perpendicular to the gradient of $\log \pi$, and hence the particle never leaves the particular surface of $\log \pi$ from which it started.
-The Hug kernel is a time-discretisation of the (generally intractable) dynamics in \eqref{eq:hug-flow}; it repeatedly uses the reflection move of the Bouncy Particle Sampler,
+Given a current velocity, $v$ and a gradient vector, $g$, at the current position, the Bouncy Particle Sampler reflects the velocity in the hyper-plane tangent to the gradient as follows:

-to `bounce' the current velocity off the hyperplane tangent to the local gradient.
-The proposal mechanism from a current sample point $x_0$ samples an initial velocity, $v_0$, from a proposal distribution $q$ which satisfies $q(v\mid x)=q(-v\mid x)$ but need not and should be forced to produce initial velocities perpendicular to the current gradient.
-The dynamics in \eqref{eq:hug-flow} are then approximated for a time $T$ and a discretisation interval of $\delta=T/B$ by repeating the following $B$ times: firstly move to $x_b':=x_b + \delta v_b/2$, then reflect the velocity in the gradient at $x_b'$: $v_{b+1}=\reflect{v_b;g(x_b')}$, and finally move to $x_{b+1}=x_b' + \delta v_{b+1}/2$.
-Algorithm~\ref{alg:vanilla-hug} describes a single application of the kernel, $\Phug$.
+A single application of the Hug kernel repeatedly alternates straight-line movement using the current velocity with an application of this reflection move to repeatedly `bounce' the current velocity off the hyperplane tangent to the local gradient and hence keep the net movement in the gradient direction small.
+The proposal mechanism from a current sample point $x=x_0$ samples an initial velocity, $v_0$, from a proposal distribution $q$ which satisfies $q(v\mid x)=q(-v\mid x)$ but does not force initial velocity to be perpendicular to the current gradient.
+Given a time interval, $T$, and a number of bounces, $B$, both tuning parameters, the discretisation interval is set to $\delta=T/B$, and the Hug kernel repeats the following $B$ times: firstly move to $x_b':=x_b + \delta v_b/2$, then reflect the velocity in the gradient at $x_b'$: $v_{b+1}=\reflect{v_b;g(x_b')}$, and finally move to $x_{b+1}=x_b' + \delta v_{b+1}/2$.
+The steps below describe a single application of the kernel, $\Phug$.